gocodeup/rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/9-building-relationships.md

 However, that is not necessary at this point.
 You can simply include a list of posts when returning user(s) and/or include a user when returning posts.

-### Test your relationships! (oof)

-As with previous lessons, test these changes in Swagger and see if you can get the results you expect!
+As with previous lessons, test these changes in **Swagger** and see if you can get the results you expect!

+---

+## The following is a feature list to be implemented in your blog application

+### FEA-5: As a user, I can see the author of blog posts

+- FEA-5-Story-1: Implement server-side
+- FEA-5-Story-2: Implement client-side

+### FEA-6: As a user, I can see my authored blog posts

+- FEA-5-Story-1: Implement server-side
+- FEA-5-Story-2: Implement client-side

+---

 ##Next Up: [Building Relationships, Pt II](10-building-relationships-ii.md)